xinghuq/VariantScan/README.md

 # Introduction

-This package provides a set of tools for performing association tests to identify QTLs in genome-wide association studies (GWAS,MWAS,EWAS,PWAS).
-It integrates three methods, Linear Model, Local Polynomial Fitting (Nonlinear Model) and Generalized Additive Model (GAM) to carry out the analysis in genome wide scan studies.
+This package provides a set of tools for performing association testing to identify QTLs in genome-wide association studies (GWAS,MWAS,EWAS,PWAS).
+It integrates three methods, Linear Model, Local Polynomial Fitting (Nonlinear Model) and Generalized Additive Model (GAM) to carry out genome-wide scanning.
-These methods can be also applies to case-control studies, where the ROC is used to access the model performance.
+These methods can be also applied to case-control studies, where the ROC is used to assess the model performance.

 Welcome any [feedback](https://github.com/xinghuq/VariantScan/issues) and [pull request](https://github.com/xinghuq/VariantScan/pulls).